almet/notmyidea/content/dev/carto-forms.rst

   Each field in the form has semantic information associated with it (yes/no, multiple selection, date-time, geocoding carto, carto selection etc)

-* Once finished, the form is generated and the user gets an url (says http://forms.notmyidea.org/alternatives) for it.
+* Once finished, the form is generated and the user gets an url (say http://forms.notmyidea.org/alternatives) for it.

-* REST APIs allow thrid parties to get the form description and to push/edit/get information from there.
+* REST APIs allow third parties to get the form description and to push/edit/get information from there.

-* He can communicate the address by the means he wants to his community so they can go to the page and add information to it.
+* He can communicate the address in any way he wants to his community so they can go to the page and add information to it.

 * Then, it is possible to filter the results per location / date or category.
   This can be done via API calls (useful for third parties) or via a nice interface in the browser.

-So, as you may have notice, it would allow us to create interactive maps really easily.
-It's almost just a matter of some clicks for the users.
-If we also come up with a nice Web API for this, we could do server-side validation and built even phone applications easily.
+So, as you may have noticed, this would allow us to create interactive maps really easily.
+It's almost just a matter of some clicks to the users.
+If we also come up with a nice Web API for this, we could do server-side validation and build even phone applications easily.

 To push the cursor a bit further, if we can come with a cool description format